-Group Function Legal carried out three audits of the contract review process in 2017.
-These audits were conducted within the framework of the audits done by Group Internal Audit and followed the same audit process.
-Group Function Environment, Safety, and Health (ESH) carried out seven audits and organized 16 external health and safety compliance audits.
+The Group Function Legal supports the audits done by Group Internal Audit following the same audit process.
+The Group Function Environment, Safety and Health (ESH) carried out eight audits and organized 16 external health and safety compliance audits.
 The focal points were primarily environmental protection and workplace safety.
 The results of each of these audits were discussed directly with the responsible managers, and an agreement was reached on any improvements required.
-The latest status of the company's risks relating to environment, safety, and health is reported to the Audit Committee once a year.
-Apart from these formal audits, internal investigations (triggered by reports from the compliance hotlines, e-mails, telephone calls, or other avenues of communication) were carried out during 2017 and at least 11 employees had to leave Sulzer because of violations of Sulzer's Code of Business Conduct.
+The latest status of the company's risks relating to environment, safety and health is reported to the Audit Committee once a year.
+Apart from these formal audits, internal investigations (triggered by reports from the compliance hotlines, e-mails, telephone calls or other avenues of communication) were carried out during 2018 and at least nine employees had to leave Sulzer because of violations of Sulzer's Code of Business Conduct.
 Others received warnings or were transferred internally.
 However, most of the reports received concerned non-material issues.